hlechuga/hlechuga.github.io/raw_posts/ckad-preparation-guide.md

 > You are not allowed to set aliases and vim setup before the exam.
 You must input them right during the exam.

 11. Know basic of crontab expression for creating cronjobs https://crontab.guru/.
-Just the basic.
+Basics are enough.

-12. Of all the question, I find really hard to complete is the [Network Policy](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy) and [Logging on multicontainer](https://kubernetes.io/docs/concepts/cluster-administration/logging/)(I answered it but hard).
+12. Of all the question, The problem I find it hard to complete is the [Network Policy](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy) and [Logging architecture on multicontainer](https://kubernetes.io/docs/concepts/cluster-administration/logging/)(I answered it but took my time).
 Review this part and bookmark it.
-It has large points.
+It has a large points.

 13. Learn and memorize object's field structure as much as you can.
-Navigating to kubernetes documentation everytime can consume a lot of your time.
+Navigating through the kubernetes documentation can consume a lot of your time.

-## Resources
+### Resources

 https://medium.com/@nassim.kebbani/how-to-beat-kubernetes-ckad-certification-c84bff8d61b1